The tool can be used to compare scenarios or to compare periods.

 The app with return this chart.

-For moving average comparisons set the widgets as below
+For rolling period comparisons set the widgets as below

 The app will return this chart